Retired Director, OHIO Innovation Center

-President and Co-founder of the Sugar Bush Foundation
+Founding President of the Sugar Bush Foundation

-Mary Anne Flournoy is the Associate Director Emerita of the Center for International Studies at Ohio University, served as a Faculty Fellow in the Office of Nationally Competitive Awards and Co-Coordinated the Consortium for Overseas Student Teaching in the College of Education.
-She is a member of Women in Philanthropy at OU.
-Prior to joining the Center for International Studies, she taught sixth grade at Waterloo School in Athens County.
+Dr. Mary Anne Flournoy is the Associate Director Emerita of the Center for International Studies at Ohio University, served as a Faculty Fellow in the Office of Nationally Competitive Awards and Co-Coordinated the Consortium for Overseas Student Teaching in the College of Education.
+She was recognized as Outstanding Administrator at Ohio University, and recently received a Lifetime Achievement Award from International Studies.

 Retired, Assistant to the President of Ohio University and Secretary to the Board of Trustees

-As Secretary to the Board of Trustees, Dr. Geiger was the liaison between the Board, the President, and other executive officers of the University.
-He was responsible for overseeing the preparation of agendas, schedules and the general coordination of this governing body’s activities.
+Dr. Geiger was the Executive Assistant to the President of Ohio University from 1984-2007, representing the President and the office on official University matters and serving as the President’s delegate.
+As Secretary to the Board of Trustees, he was the liaison between the Board, the President, and other executive officers of the University, responsible for the general coordination of this governing body’s activities.

 Retired, Dean of Ohio University Eastern Campus and Retired Interim Dean of Ohio University Zanesville Campus

-Organizational Development and Fundraising Consultant
+Organizational Development Specialist